-As a mother of two teens who have had significant health challenges, my interest in nutritional medicine grew from my desire to improve the health of my family.
+As a mother of young adults who have had significant health challenges, my interest in nutritional medicine grew from my desire to improve the health of my family.

 After an early career as a high-school teacher, I spent four years working with churches and communities devastated by AIDS in southern Africa.
 This increased my determination to help people achieve their potential and pursue optimal health through nutrition.